 Can I enter the rest of the Museum when it’s closed to the public?
 No

 How do I bring in my work?
-The studios are on the ground floor with a secured door to the parking lot.
+The studios are on the ground floor with a secure door to the parking lot.
 There is separate access to a loading dock.

 Is it wheelchair-accessible?
 Yes

 Why is there a fee?
-The fee covers administrative costs for a studio program coordinator and maintenance.
+The fee covers administrative costs for studio program staff and maintenance.